 The compound itself is a member of the piperidine class, and despite not being a member of the same family, it bears some structural resemblance to amphetamine but its effects are likened to those of cocaine.

 It is most commonly sold as the water-soluble salt, methylphenidate hydrochloride.

-[top]DexmethylphenidateDexmethylphenidate is the dextrorotary enantiomer of methylphenidate.
+[top]DexmethylphenidateDexmethylphenidate is the dextrorotatory enantiomer of methylphenidate.
 It it sold under the brand name Focalin.
-This differs from the typically racemic form, which is an equal mixture of dextrorotary and levorotary molecules.
+This differs from the typically racemic form, which is an equal mixture of dextrorotatory and levorotatory molecules.

 [top]Use of Methylphenidate

-Methylphendate can provide a very satisfying high, However, when repeatedly abused, the user can build a tolerance to this drug very quickly, a high tolerance will reduce both the recreational and medicinal value of the drug.
+Methylphenidate can provide a very satisfying high, However; when repeatedly abused, the user can build a tolerance to this drug very quickly.
+A high tolerance will reduce both the recreational and medicinal value of the drug.

 [top]Commonly prescribed forms of Methylphenidate

 [top]Instant-ReleaseCommonly known as ‘Ritalin’ is the conventional and most commonly prescribed form ofmethylphenidate, It releases the full dose of methylphenidate into the users system almost immediately after consumption.

 [top]Extended-ReleaseCommonly known as ‘Concerta’ releases a small portion of the methylphenidate immediately and gradually releases the rest over a 9 hour period.
 Concerta is considered more difficult to abuse, It needs to be altered for Instant-release before consumotion, it also somewhat limits the user to oral administration as it is unsuitable for Intranasal or Intravenous use.